 Key Lime Cheesecake With Coconut Crust And Tequila Lime Curd

-The unsweetened whip cream on top really lightens it up and is a perfect balance to the sweetness of the cake.
-The crust is made with graham crackers and shredded coconut and just the right amount of coconutty flavour adding another layer of goodness to the cake.
+The stabilized whip cream on top really lightens it up and is a perfect balance to the sweetness of the cake.
+I love to pipe it on if I’m making it for a celebration but on other occasions I will just dollop and swirl it straight onto the cheesecake.
+The crust is made with graham crackers and shredded coconut and just the right amount of coconutty flavour adding another layer of goodness to the cake

-I think I have said enough about it and shared enough boring interactions between me and the hubby!
+I think I have said enough about it.
 There is soo much yumminess in this cheesecake and I hope you give it a whirl!
 You won’t be disappointed.
 Not a fan of citrus cheesecakes?
-Hmm, that’s what I thought but apparently, I am.
+Hmm, that’s what I thought too but apparently, I am.
 So no excuses - give it a try and you will see!

 - ¼ cup melted butter plus more if needed for mixture to be moistened